xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 1. Create a new mesh, it will be your collider shape (For a socket create a Empty object).
 	- An asset can contain multiple collider shapes but each collider must use a different object.
-2. Select your collider shape(s) or Empty(s) and at the last select the owner object.
+2. Select your collider Shape(s) or Empty(s) and at the end select the owner object.
 	- For the SkeletalMesh select the Empty(s) then the owner bone in PoseMode.
 3. Open Collisions and Sockets panel and click on the appropriate button to convert the selection to either collider or socket (Converted collider are green are now the child of the asset).
 	- About StaticMeshes collision:	https://docs.unrealengine.com/en-us/Engine/Content/FBX/StaticMeshes#collision.